sami-diaf/Topic-Scaling/README.md

 The goal is to learn time-based topics without requiring a time frame to be set.

 The number of topics could be increased to unfold potential hidden structures in the corpus.

+Example of application: State Of The Union (SOTU) addresses (1853-2019).